 - Saute zucchini noodles for 3-5 minutes.
-To avoid soggy noodles, keep the cook time short so they zucchini noodles stay firm.
+To avoid soggy noodles, keep the cooking time short so they zucchini noodles stay firm.
 I almost always err on the side of 3 minutes.

 - In fact, it’s ok to eat zucchini noodles raw, but they taste much better warmed up in my opinion.

-Use these tips to up the intensity of the lemon flavor in Lemon Garlic Zoodles or for any recipe that needs freshening up!
+Use these tips to up the intensity of the lemon flavor in Lemon Zucchini Noodles or for any recipe that needs freshening up!

 - Fresh lemons are the best!
-A medium-sized lemon yields 2 – 3 Tablespoons.
-Add a little extra lemon to taste or serve with wedges.
+A medium-sized one yields 2 – 3 Tablespoons.
+Add a little squeeze to taste or serve with wedges.

-- Zest the skin and sprinkle it over the zoodles for a more intense lemon flavor.
+- Zest the lemon skin and sprinkle it over the zoodles.

 - We love Nellie and Joe’s Key West Lemon Juice too.

-- For a stronger lemon flavor sprinkle Lemon Garlic Zucchini Noodles with Lemon Pepper Seasoning instead seasoning with salt and pepper.
+- For even stronger flavor sprinkle Zucchini Noodles with Lemon Pepper Seasoning instead seasoning with salt and pepper.

-Make ahead tip: Spiralize zucchini noodles and store them in the refrigerator in an airtight bag or container until you’re ready to use them.
+Spiralize zucchini noodles and store them in the refrigerator in an airtight bag or container until you’re ready to use them.
 They will stay fresh for about 5 days.
-Blot any wetness away before using in a recipe.
+Blot any wetness away before using them in a recipe.

 Lemon Garlic Zucchini Noodles